5 min read

 When engagements grow complex, team members must become reference librarians on the fly, pulling precise citations from a digital labyrinth of documents.
 For each finding, Allison needs to recall exactly which file, which page, which paragraph contains the supporting evidence.

-As engagements balloon with data, this mental mapping becomes unsustainable.
+This mental mapping becomes unsustainable.
 What should be a simple "here's where we found this" turns into a frustrating treasure hunt through folders and files — the digital equivalent of searching for a specific sentence in a library without an index.

 Acheive The First 40% in Minutes